 Why are Compound Exercises the Best for Building Muscle?

-Isolation exercises have their place.
+No. Isolation exercises have their place, as you will soon see.
 However, they should not be the core of your workout.
-I will take that one step further and say that unless you are an advanced, or intermediate advanced weight lifter, there really is no reason to have isolation exercises in your routine.
 You will build all the muscle you need, and in a faster amount of time, if you would just stick to the core compound exercises.

 Best Compound Exercises